 - write your Will so your assets are left in trust if any of your beneficiaries should not receive their inheritance outright.

 Start by completing our Will Request Form and completing the questionnaire.
 We will then ring you.
 We may advise a meeting or sometimes it is possible to take instructions over the phone.
-In either case we will agree a price with you.
+In either case, we will agree on a price with you.

-If you wish to give your executors instructions who particular items should be given to please use our Personal Effects Form here.
+To give your executors instructions who particular items should be given to, please use our Personal Effects Form here.